Crown Prince Visits Singapore's Institute Of Technical Education

-(MENAFN- Jordan Times) AMMAN - HRH Crown Prince Hussein on Thursday visited the Institute of Technical Education in Singapore.
+Singapore, Jan.
+12 (Petra)-- His Royal Highness Crown Prince Al Hussein bin Abdullah II on Thursday visited the Institute of Technical Education in Singapore.

-Crown Prince Hussein toured the institute's facilities, including innovation incubators and science laboratories where students receive practical training that prepares them to meet labour market needs, according to a Royal Court statement.
+Crown Prince Al Hussein toured the institute's facilities, including innovation incubators and science laboratories where students receive practical training that prepares them to meet labour market needs.

 The Crown Prince highlighted the need to build sustainable partnerships between the institute and technical and vocational training institutions in Jordan, commending Singapore's experience in this field.